-We represent licensed nurses in the state of California who are under investigation by investigatory agencies or regulatory boards including RNs, LVNs, LPNs and traveling nurses.
+We represent licensed nurses in the state of California who are under investigation by investigatory agencies or regulatory boards including RNs, LVNs, LPNs, CNAs and traveling nurses.

 If you have done something that puts your California nursing license in jeopardy with the California Board of Registered Nursing (BRN), you need to contact the law offices of Lucy S. McAllister J.D. for legal advice as soon as possible.
 Having worked very hard for your nursing license, you should do everything possible to make sure you keep it, to protect your livelihood and maintain your professional reputation.

 - 10 Reasons You Can Lose Your Nursing License in California

 - Criminal Charges: How To Protect Your California Nursing License

 - Are You a California Nurse Who Has Been Accused of Diverting Drugs?

 - Are You a Nurse Charged with a DUI?

 - Charting Errors by Nurses: Don’t Put Your Nursing License at Risk